 My Pivot Mach 4 is a 2010 model in size L. I am 5′ 11′” and the bike fits me quite well, although a little roomy.
 I tried a Pivot Mach 5.7 in large but it seemed a different fit, being more cramped.
 Component wise, my bike has all XT drivetrain as well as brakes.
 There is a DT 240 wheelset with Schwalbe tires.

 Ride & Handling:

-My initial impressions were how pedal power is transferred into forward motion very directly and with minimal power loss compared to other mountain bikes I have been on.
+My initial impressions were how pedal power is transferred into forwarding motion very directly and with minimal power loss compared to other mountain bikes I have been on.
 Setting the rear suspension to 30% sag eliminates the need for Pro-Pedal and will cause very little bob unless you are climbing with a choppy motion.
-There is a little bit of bob from all out sprints but not if sitting down.
-It really flies when you are up to speed though with the rear suspension smoothing out the trail chatter and 28 psi in the tires making the bike feel like it is floating along effortlessly.
+There is a little bit of bob from all-out sprints but not if sitting down.
+It really flies when you are up to speed through with the rear suspension smoothing out the trail chatter and 28 psi in the tires making the bike feel like it is floating along effortlessly.